 The Dutch Giant

 E&A Scheer has been in business for more than 250 years.
 Originally a trading company with its own ships, it eventually narrowed its focus to buying bulk rum, blending it, and reselling it.
 They work on a massive scale; their Amsterdam warehouse and port facilities hold enough bulk rum to make untold millions of bottles.
 Every year they sell enough rum to put them in the same league as brands like Havana Club and Appleton.
 But not a single drop of rum is sold under their own name.
-Rather, they sell to brands like Banks, Denizen, and Dos Maderas, i.e. brands without their own distillery.
+Rather, they sell to brands like Banks, Denizen, and Dos Maderas, i.e. private labels.

 Scheer’s primary focus is on bulk rum blending of unaged or lightly aged rum.
 Scheer’s warehouse has no casks where rum continues to age.
 If Scheer buys a three-year Bajan rum, it sells it as a three-year Bajan rum.
 Their operations aren’t set up to cope with hundreds or thousands of aging casks; you won’t find a 15-year Enmore cask from DDL slumbering away at Scheer’s Amsterdam facility.